RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 6. Internal arguments - parameters which implements global features.
 Often you do not need to know about these.

 # Writing your first Ansible modules
-You're now stuffed with some good to know information and is ready to write your first Ansible modules.
+You're now stuffed with some good to know information and are soon ready to write your first Ansible modules.
 At the end of this chapter you will have written two simple Ansible modules which you can extend with arbitrary functionality to fit your real world use case.

 ## Module writing strategies
 There are three different strategies when writing Ansible modules, each one with some different pros and cons.